 Bimber co-authored the book "Displays: Fundamentals and Applications" (2011) with Rolf R. Hainich and the book "Spatial Augmented Reality" (2005) with Ramesh Raskar (MIT).
 Since 2005 he serves on the editorial board of the IEEE Computer Magazine.
 The VIOSO GmbH was founded in his group in 2005.
 He and his students received several awards for their research and inventions, and have won scientific competitions, such as the ACM Siggraph Student Research Competition (1st place 2006 and 2008, 2nd place 2009 and 2011), and the ACM Student Research Competition Grand Final (2006) that was presented together with the Turing award.

-Bimber's research interests include visual computing, real-time rendering and visualization, computer vision, image analysis and processing, optics, and human visual perception in the context of next-generation display and imaging technologies.
+Bimber's research interests include visual computing and optics in the context of next-generation display and imaging technologies.

-Besides work, he likes flying (glider planes) and spending as much time as possible with his wife, Melanie, and his dog, Bailey.
+Besides work, he likes flying and spending as much time as possible with his wife, Melanie, and his dog, Bailey.
 We enjoy running and traveling.